 Just beginning college visits?
 Whether you visit 5 colleges or 25, you can get a jump on learning how to get the most from each visit by starting local.

 Here are 5 reasons to go local on your first college visits:

 - Little or no advance planning is needed.
 All you need is a quick check of the web site to find out when campus tours are offered and if pre-registration is required.

 - There’s comfort in the familiar.
 If you’ve already spent time on campus or have friends who attend the college, then you probably already feel comfortable with the people and the place.
 Use this to your advantage and don’t be shy about asking questions.
-Getting all of your questions answered is critical to making the right college choice.

 - You’ll discover what you don’t know.
 It’s easy to take the familiar for granted.
 By going on a local campus tour, you’ll be surprised to learn some local history, discover the programs enhance learning opportunities, what extracurricular programs there are, and find out what’s required to get admitted.
-You’ll likely gain a fresh perspective when you see your local college through the eyes of students who came to this school from different states or countries.
+You’ll likely gain a fresh perspective when you see your local college through the eyes of students who came from different states or countries.

 - Local college visits save you money.
-With no overnight hotel stays and only a short drive or bus ride to campus, there’s no doubt you’ll save money.
+With no overnight hotel stays and only a short drive or bus ride to campus, you’ll save money.
 With that extra cash in your pocket, be sure to have a meal on campus.
 That could very well be a new experience at a place you know so well.